httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   yRZOtw8MjkM7iw7yZ/WkppmM44T3qg==:
 ~~~

-The `Dictionary` type can be used, for example, to attach multiple digests
+The `Dictionary` type can be used to attach multiple digests
 calculated using different hashing algorithms in order to support a population
 of endpoints with different or evolving capabilities.
 Such an approach could
 support transitions away from weaker algorithms (see {{sec-agility}}).